 Long-Term Considerations for Owning a Home vs Renting

-Each month’s lease you pay contributes to another person’s investment rather than aiding your financial advancement through property ownership.
+Each month’s rent you pay contributes to another person’s investment rather than aiding your financial advancement through property ownership.
 The determination of whether this trade-off is prudent highly relies on your personal circumstances and future aspirations.

 Conclusion